wmo-im/wis2box/docs/source/quickstart.rst

     cp config_examples/dev.env.example dev.env

-And update it to suit your needs. *You must replace '/your/data/directory'* with a valid directory or your host.
+And update it to suit your needs. *You must replace '/your/data/directory'* with a valid directory on your host.

 Wis2box configuration requires a file data-mapping.yml.